KaGaSi/project/Common/03-CommonUtilities.md

 > > output filename with weight and number average aggregation number in
 > > each timestep

-\todo Look into the number averages.
+\todo Look into volume fractions with beads of arbitrary (and different) masses.

 # AggDensity {#AggDensity}